 Railways tops in corruption complaints: CVC

-As many as 8,805 complaints of alleged corruption were received against Railways employees followed by 8,430 against bank employees and 5,026 against Income Tax officials, the CVC said in its annual report.
+A total of 8,805 complaints of alleged corruption were received against Railways employees, followed by 8,430 against banks employees and 5,026 against Income tax officials, 4,783 against Government of National Capital Territory of Delhi and 3,921 against Urban Development employees during 2011, the CVC said in its annual report.

-Besides, the CVC has got 2,960 complaints of corruption against employees working under Information and Broadcasting ministry, 1,918 against Department of Telecommunications, 1,877 against Petroleum Ministry officials, 1,544 against Food and Consumer Affairs department and 1,296 against Custom and Excise department among others, the report said.
+Besides, the CVC received 2,960 complaints of corruption against employees working under Information and Broadcasting ministry, 1,918 against Department of Telecommunications, 1,877 against Petroleum Ministry officials, 1,544 against Food and Consumer Affairs department and 1,296 against Custom and Excise department among others, it said.

 "Delay in processing vigilance cases continues to be a major issue.
-Delays take place in processing the complaints or cases and also in taking decisions by the competent authorities who, in all cases, are senior level functionaries in the organisations," the report said.
+Delays take place in processing the complaints or cases and also in taking decisions by the competent authorities who, in all cases, are senior level functionaries in the organisations.

 "The Commission has been making constant efforts to sensitise all concerned about the importance of timely and efficient handling of vigilance related matters.
 However, it has been observed that the organisations continue to be indifferent and apathetic," the report said.

-A highest of 182 complaints were pending for investigation and a report with Delhi Government, 156 with Municipal Corporation of Delhi, 49 with Delhi Development Authority, 48 each with Ministry of Defence and Bharat Sanchar Nigam Ltd, and 42 with Department of Secondary and Higher Education among others, it said.
+A highest of 182 complaints were pending for investigation and report with Delhi Government, 156 with Municipal Corporation of Delhi, 49 with Delhi Development Authority,48 each with Ministry of Defence and Bharat Sanchar Nigam Ltd, and 42 with Department of Secondary and Higher Education among others, it said.

 The Commission has received a total of 51,367 complaints of alleged corruption against government officials working in various departments between January and December last year.
 Of these, 34,380 were disposed and 16,987 were pending with the departments.